"Ah!" he yelped, turning around wide-eyed with startlement.

 She nodded, before blinking as if she had remembered something.
 "Oh, I found the lost Ravenclaw diadem."

 Holding up an old silver tiara she looked extraordinarily pleased with herself.
 It was made out of swept strings of silver, coming together at the front to form a beak-like shape right above the nose, if one were to wear it.
-He could only blink and nod, seeing the thing, finding it quite plain, to be honest.
+He could only blink and nod, seeing the thing, finding it quite plain-looking, to be honest.

 "That's good, I suppose."